sirech/shell/git/README.markdown

 included here, named _gitconfig_.
 The problem is, that as of Jan 2011, there is no way to include other files in this config.
 Therefore, if different machines need to configure settings differently (like email), you are out of luck.
-There are some workarounds using git rebase or branching, but they are too complicated for my liking.
-Therefore, right now the only way to use this is to copy _gitconfig_ to `~/.gitconfig` and edit manually the settings that need to be changed.
-It sucks, but there is no easy solution to this right now.
+To fix this, put the specific settings in the file `~/.secrets`.
+An example is found in _secrets.example_.
+Then, link the configuration with:

+`ln -s ~/shell/git/gitconfig ~/.gitconfig`

 ## Gitk